dalabdgw/Piano-Education-Application/README.md

                 <p><strong><code>lumiBars</code></strong> - This is only effective for frequency bands modes (see mode).
 When set to true all analyzer bars will be displayed at full height with varying luminance (opacity, actually) instead. lumiBars takes precedence over alphaBars and outlineBars, except on radial spectrum.
 For effect priority when combined with other settings, see isLumiBars.
 Defaults to false.</p>
                 <br>
                 <br>
-                <p><strong><code>noteLabels</code></strong> - When set to true displays musical note labels instead of frequency values, in the X axis (when showScaleX is also set to true).
+                <p><strong><code>noteLabels</code></strong> - When set to true displays musical note labels instead of frequency values, in the x axis (when showScaleX is also set to true).
 For best visualization in octave bands modes, make sure frequencyScale is set to 'log' and ansiBands is set to false, so bands are tuned to the equal temperament musical scale.
 Defaults to false.</p>
                 <br>
                 <br>
                 <p><strong><code>outlineBars</code></strong> - When true and mode is set to one of the bands modes, analyzer bars are rendered outlined, with customizable fillAlpha and lineWidth.
 For effect priority when combined with other settings, see isOutlineBars.
 Defaults to false.</p>